Skip to Navigation Skip to Content

 50–70: Eutrophic

-rich in nutrients and so supporting a dense plant population, the decomposition of which kills animal life by depriving it of oxygen.
+rich in nutrients and thereby supporting a dense plant population, the decomposition of which uses oxygen, adversely impacting or killing animal life.

 70–100: Hypereutrophic